 Gerry Rafter, Tool & Gauge, Tubbercurry, Co.
 Sligo.

 Emer Taheny, Appliances Delivered, Citywest, Dublin.

 Maeve McCormack, Carraig Donn, Westport, Co.
 Mayo.

-This is a unique opportunity for a Sligo-based, small business to get an expert website healthcheck.
-The healthcheck will provide a report and recommendations for improvements.
-Five companies will be chosen by the LEO and the Chamber, so contact them if you are interested in participating.
+This event was an opportunity for a Sligo-based, small business to get an expert website healthcheck.
+The healthchecks provided the companies with a report and recommendations for improvements.
+The five companies that took part in these website healthchecks were chosen by the LEO and the Chamber.

 Christina Sanne, creator of Red Rufus, speaking about her journey and her experience in taking part in the OPTIMISE Programme.